University Catalogues

 The relevant faculty member should meet with the student(s) to discuss an alleged violation.
 If the faculty member still suspects that a violation has occurred, a report must be promptly filed.

-1. For a Level I violation, if the student agrees to the proposed sanction(s), both the faculty member and the student sign the report and it is forwarded to the director.
-The faculty member implements the proposed sanction(s) only after the report has become an official record in the office of the director.
-In this instance, no hearing is required.
-If, however, new information becomes available, the director will schedule a hearing.
+1. For a Level I violation, if the student agrees to the proposed sanction(s), the faculty member implements the proposed sanction(s) only after the report has become an official record in the office of the Director.
+Unless the student has a prior violation on record, no hearing is required.
+If, however, new information becomes available, the Director has the option of scheduling a hearing.

 3. Regardless of level, second violations must go to a hearing.